volta-cli/rfcs/text/0000-volta-updates.md

 ## Constraints

-Though these approaches are are different, they all have a few important constraints that should be kept in mind.
+Though these approaches are different, they all have a few important constraints that should be kept in mind.

 ### Performance